Search the GHTC website

 HEALTH EMERGENCIES

-Granted emergency use authorization for more than 400 medical products for COVID-19, 18 diagnostics for Zika, and 11 diagnostics for Ebola, facilitating their use during these crises.
+Granted emergency use authorization for more than 400 medical products for COVID-19, 9 products for mpox, 18 diagnostics for Zika, and 11 diagnostics for Ebola, facilitating their use during these crises.

 MENINGITIS